Shopify/polaris/.changeset/smart-garlics-kneel.md

 'polaris.shopify.com': minor
 ---

-Allowed examples to be responsive, fixed SkeletonBodyText example
+Allowed examples to be responsive